 Safety Tips for Your Visit

 The Champagne Pools can take your breath away with its beauty.
 But whilst it’s considered one of the safest sites on Fraser, visitors can also be prone to some injuries if they become too excited and careless.
 So, to make sure you enjoy the most of your trip, here are a few safety reminders you should follow for your visit:

 • Don’t stray too far away – Because of the strong currents that occur on this part of the island, swimming far away from the pools is highly discouraged.
 Even the strongest swimmers may not be able to endure its extremely strong currents.

 • Avoid swimming around the rocks – Whilst the rocks that surround the swimming holes serve as a good protection, they can also cause some cuts and scratches if you’re not careful.
 To prevent these, “swimming around the rocks is not encouraged”, says TourFraserIsland.com.au.

 • Take the walking tracks – For easy access, be sure to take the timber walking tracks and steps.
 Most of the walking tracks on Fraser Island are well-defined, sandy tracks, with a generally firm and stable surface.
 However, walkers should expect to come across sections of soft sand, which can make walking slow and tiring according to Department of National Parks and Recreation.
 It’s always best to exercise caution when walking on the sharp rocks to avoid injuries.

 The Champagne Pools gives visitors more proof why Fraser Island truly deserves to become a World Heritage-listed site.
-Make sure you get more than just a glimpse of this natural beauty by booking a tour with us at Dropbear Adventures.
+Make sure you get more than just a glimpse of this natural beauty by booking on one of our many Fraser Island Tours.
+Join us at Dropbear Adventures.
 We’ll make no guarantees, but we think you’ll definitely offer a toast to Fraser Island’s very own, natural Jacuzzi!